FileWhopper Blog

 Here is where FileWhopper steps in.
 To begin with, the platform doesn't require any monthly plans – you only pay a one-time fee depending on the size of the file or folder you want to send – and allows you to transfer files and folders of ANY size and you'll get a 50% discount for the second transfer.

 You’ll find lots of cool features on FileWhopper’s website, not to mention a straightforward user interface that’s designed for ease of use and convenience.
-Below, we’ll show you how to send a 100 GB, 1 TB, or even 10 TB ISO image online.
+If you have only one file to send, we’ll show you how to send a 100 GB, 1 TB, or even 10 TB ISO image online.

 Start by visiting the FileWhopper website.
 You’ll immediately be prompted to choose a file or folder for transfer.
 The actual transfer won't start right away.
 This process only evaluates the size of the item so that you can get a price quote.